Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Summary and implementation of numerical scheme

 We then use $n_\ion^{(m+1)}$ to compute the secondary electron emission $\Flux_\ion^{(m+1)} \cdot \mathbf{n}$ for \eqref{eq:fluxBCe}.
 Lastly, a similar process may be used to assemble the system of equations needed to compute $n_\elec^{(m+1)}$, i.e., by assembling the $N_K$ equations \eqref{eq:full_scheme_elec}, and imposing the appropriate flux conservation conditions \eqref{eq:flux_cons} and boundary conditions.
 The main difference between the equations for $n_\elec$ and $n_\ion$ comes from the presence of the magnetic tensor $\mtensor_\elec$ in \eqref{eq:full_scheme_elec}.
 Due to anisotropy, the expression for the diffusive flux of $n_\elec$ is different from the one obtained for $n_\ion$.
 Moreover, this requires us to use the P\'eclet number as defined in \eqref{eq:Peclet} for the advective fluxes of $n_\elec$.

 For $m\geq 1$, we use \eqref{eq:full_scheme_Poisson_withVent} instead of \eqref{eq:full_scheme_Poisson} to solve the Poisson equation for the potential $V$ and electric field $\etensor$, which will be used for computing the ion and electron densities in the next time steps.
-As mentioned in Section \ref{sec:FV}, a predictor-corrector approach may also be used for calculating the electric field so that \eqref{eq:full_scheme_Poisson_withVent} may be used at the first time step.
-However, we notice in our numerical tests that this does not have a significant impact on the quality of the numerical solutions.